KristianJBorgwarth/nvim/README.md

 # Neovim Configuration

 This repository contains my personal Neovim configuration files.
-It is tailored to my preferences, but has been kept fairly standard.
+It is fairly simple and still a work in progress.
+It is tailored towards my work and hobby projects, which mainly revolve around the use of C# and backend development, which the configuration reflects.

 ## Features